strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

 Actix shows it's usual "basin" shape that was not explained since the last post.
 If you have a clue, you definitely should speak up now.

-Constant memory of Rocket v0.4 gets diluted into increasing number of served requests.
+Constant memory of Rocket v0.4 gets diluted into the increasing number of served requests.

 Rocket v0.5-dev per-request memory is not decreasing even in the 2--16 connection range where its throughput grows exponentially